astrorama/SourceXtractorPlusPlus/doc/src/Background.rst

 Median filtering helps reducing possible ringing effects of the bicubic-spline around bright features.
 The final background map is a (natural) bicubic-spline interpolation between grid cells.

-In parallel with the making of the background map, an *RMS background map*, that is, a map of the background noise standard deviation is produced.
+In parallel with the making of the background map, a *background noise map*, that is, a map of the background noise standard deviation is produced.
 It is used as an internal weight map when the ``weight-type`` configuration parameter is set to ``weight-type=background``, which is the default.

 Configuration and tuning
 ------------------------

 .. note::
-  All background configuration parameters also affect background-RMS maps.
+  All background configuration parameters also affect background noise maps.

 The choice of the ``background-cell-size`` is very important.
 If it is too small, the background estimation is affected by the presence of